ca4ti/DragonProbe/README.md

 - `i2ctemp`: Get or set the I2C address of the fake I2C device of the temperature sensor.
 Use 0 for getting the value, 0xff for disabling, and any other for setting the address.
 The I2C device emulated is an MCP9808.
+             When setting a value, the old value is printed.

 ```
 usage: dmctl [-h] [-v] [--ctsrts [CTSRTS]] tty